 Alicante is popular in summer and winter, and many consider it an all-year destination.
-The most popular time to fly is between May and October when the weather is sunny and warm most of the time, and the area is inundated with millions of tourists.
+The most popular time to take a flight to Alicante is between May and October when the weather is sunny and warm most of the time, and the area is inundated with millions of tourists.
 Note that hotels are expensive and hard to find without a reservation.
 Due to the number of people who come during this peak season, this is also the time of the biggest and wildest parties.
 National Day is October 12 when the Spanish are also on holiday.

-Winter (December to February) and spring (March to May) have fewer crowds, flight prices are lower, and it is easier to find a rental for an extended period of time.
+Winter (December to February) and spring (March to May) have fewer crowds, find cheap flights to Alicante during the term, it is also easier to find a rental for an extended period of time.
 You may have to weigh up the benefit of finding cheap flights to Alicante with the fact that many of the bars, restaurants and attractions will be closed over this period.

-The province of Alicante extends along the Costa Blanca on the eastern side of Spain.
+Take a flight to Alicante and see the province of Alicante which extends along the Costa Blanca on the eastern side of Spain.
 This stretch of coastline takes in the towns of Javea, Calpe, Benidorm, and Santa Pola.
 The harbour city of Alicante was a draw for the Phoenicians, Greeks, Romans and Arabs as they searched for new trading routes long before tourists went for the sun, sea and sand.

 It is an elegant city, bounded by Mount Benacantil on which earlier inhabitants of the city built Santa Barbara fortress.
 At the foot of the mountain is the Old Quarter with its narrow streets, alleyways, white-washed, flower-bedecked houses and Santa Maria Church, Gothic on the outside and gleaming gold inside.
 Opposite the church is the 17th-century Museo Municipal Casa de la Asegurada with its collection of 20th-century art.